SNHD-Development/FormSchemaRender/README.md

     - Support VisibleOn Steps Filter
     - Implement LimitInputValue for Number Type
     - In List.js some elements such as "FileRepository" or "Radio" is not loaded to ModelBinder by default
+    - Create a new List layout when the columns are long
+    - In Table View, add Options.ShowOnTable to false will not show that fields in table
+    - Add ShowViewBtn in Options to true, will show the View button
+    - Fix Payment in IE 10 and below (hiddenform.js)

 * 0.1.8
     - Escape html special character in Textarea